| |

 Now the drive is redetected, actually as USB hard drive.
 The drive can be partitioned, the policy "Optimize for performance" indeed activates a write cache on FAT formatted drives and Windows will create the beloved folder "System Volume Information"...

-My tries to automat the installtion by means of Microsoft DEVCON did not succeed.
+My tries to automat the installation by means of Microsoft DEVCON did not succeed.

 There are also SATA drivers which pretend their internal drives being removable.